 Our work is guided by a health policy.
 For the most part, we work on improving health through primary healthcare in emergency, rehabilitation and development situations specifically focusing on the following three areas:

 The main aim of our health programme is to reduce mortality and morbidity rates.
 We’re committed to achieving the health-related Millennium Development Goals.
 We plan to do this by supporting the development of sustainable healthcare systems in the areas where we work.
 With the exception of emergencies, we do not directly deliver health services.
 Instead, we support the capacity of ministries of health and other partners to do so.

 In 2012, Concern’s health programme spanned 20 countries, reaching across Africa, Asia and the Caribbean.
 We reached over two million people.

 Concern is working to fulfil the Millennium Development Goals and the World Health Organisation’s global targets by 2020 by:

 - Affirming the right to health and adequate food for all

 - Promoting equity and empowerment for better health

 Working on a global level, Concern has established partnerships with Valid International, International Food Policy Research Institute (IFPRI), UNICEF, Trinity College Dublin, CORE Group, and the Clinton Global Initiative.

-This report draws on over 14 years of experience from our child survival programmes in Bangladesh, Rwanda, Haiti, Burundi, Niger and Sierra Leone:
+We have produced a report, based on over 14 years of experience from our child survival programmes in Bangladesh, Rwanda, Haiti, Burundi, Niger and Sierra Leone.